Everyone likes to know how much something will cost.

 This page is our attempt at answering that question.

-Often we’ll receive e-mail from someone who has found a video on YouTube or another source, asking for a ‘quick quote.’
+We often receive e-mail from someone who has found a video on YouTube asking for a ‘quick quote.’
 We’re happy to answer specific, detailed questions when the time comes to roll up our sleeves and dive in.
 But we also understand it takes time to get there.
 That’s where the “Ball Park” comes in.
 Creating a custom animation isn’t a simple, straight line process.
 But, after doing it for 25 years we’ve figured out a thing or two that will help guide next steps.
 Please consider the following information to establish some rough project budget forecasting.

-Though run time is a significant cost driver, it alone is insufficient to predict cost.
+Though run time is a significant factor, it alone is insufficient to predict cost.
 Here’s an example using a :30 second animation:

 a) a 30 second animation of a spinning logo is a fast, simple animation requiring very little in terms of additional assets, lighting, renderings, etc.